RoyalHaskoningDHV/annotation-protocol/README.md

 ## Background

-They `Protocol` class from the `typing` package can be used to create templates of classes with specific attributes and methods.
+The `Protocol` class from the `typing` package can be used to create templates of classes with specific attributes and methods.
 We can check if a class adheres to a given _Protocol_ by doing an `isinstance` check of the form `isinstance(MyClass(), MyProtocol)`.
 The `AnnotationProtocol` extends this functionality by also checking if all type-hints are the same for each attribute, method argument and method output.

 ## Usage